STK Antenna Models

 Lattice Structure

+Lattice Structure selections only appear when you select Hexagon or Polygon for Designer Type.
 The elements are placed on a grid called a lattice structure.
 The lattice structure provides options for the general arrangement of the element placement.
 There are several options for the Lattice Structure of the element configuration.
 The type of lattice structure can be either triangular or rectangular.
-Setting the Equilateral option will enforce equal distance between the nearest neighbors.
+Selecting the Equilateral check box will enforce equal distance between the nearest neighbors.

 Parameter Description

-Triangular Elements are staggered between rows and columns.
+Triangular Staggers the elements between rows and columns.

-Rectangular Elements are aligned between rows and columns.
+Rectangular Aligns the elements between rows and columns.

-Equilateral For the triangular lattice structure, it will ensure the distance between all nearest neighbors are equal distance apart.
-For a rectangular lattice structure, it will ensure the distance in the x direction is equal to the distance in the y direction.
+Equilateral For the triangular lattice structure, it will ensure the distance between all nearest neighbors are equal.
+For a rectangular lattice structure, it will ensure the distance in the X direction is equal to the distance in the Y direction.

-Represents a two-dimensional planar antenna array with N sides.
-The elements can be arranged on either a triangular or a rectangular Lattice Structure.
-Furthermore, the polygon shape does not necessarily have to be a regular-polygon, thus the number of elements in the X direction can be different than the number of elements in the Y direction.
+This represents a two-dimensional planar antenna array with N sides.
+You can arrange the elements on either a triangular or a rectangular Lattice Structure.
+Furthermore, the polygon shape does not necessarily have to be a regular polygon.
+Thus, the number of elements in the X direction can be different than the number of elements in the Y direction.

 Parameter Description

-Number of Sides The number of sides of the antenna shape.
+Number of Sides Enter the number of sides of the antenna shape.

 Lattice Structure Provides options that determine the general arrangement of the element placement.